 BMC Digital Workplace includes both administrator and end-user roles.

 After BMC Digital Workplace Catalog is set up, catalog managers can share the responsibility for setting up and maintaining the digital service catalog with other members of the organization.
 The application provides three catalog management roles to enable teams to work more efficiently to save time and money.

 The following diagram illustrates the roles that apply to each application.

-Administrators enable and configure features in BMC Digital Workplace, such as the newsfeed and sections in the catalog.
-They access BMC Digital Workplace through the Digital Workplace Admin console.
+From the Admin console, administrators enable and configure features (such as the newsfeed and sections in the catalog) for BMC Digital Workplace client applications.

 Internal service supplier administrator

-Internal service suppliers help to populate the organization's service catalog by creating new services, importing services from external systems, designing workflows and questionnaires, setting service entitlements for users, approving and publishing services to end users.
+Using BMC Digital Workplace Catalog, internal service supplier administrators help to populate the organization's service catalog by creating new services, importing services from external systems, designing workflows and questionnaires, setting service entitlements for users, and approving and publishing services to end users.

 Internal service supplier

 Service agentService agents investigate the status of service requests and answer queries by users about their service requests.
-Service agents have access only to the Service Requests report.
+Service agents can access only the Service Requests report.
 For more details about service request reports, see Reviewing the status of service requests.